 There’s no denying the solid trend emerging in the number of game bar and restaurant concepts planning to open around Atlanta.
-Dave and Buster’s may have brought the amusement park indoors for adults and added food and cocktails to the mix (with quality sorely lacking in the latter two,) but a new batch of restaurant/gaming establishments seem equally focused on the quality of the triple threat of good fun, good food, and good drinks.
+Dave and Buster’s may have brought the amusement park indoors for adults and added food and cocktails to the mix (with quality sorely lacking in the latter two,) but a new batch of restaurants and bars posing as gaming establishments seem equally focused on the quality of the triple threat of good fun, good food, and good drinks.

-Often referred to in marketing circles as “eatertainment” venues — a broad categorical term attempting to define a restaurant or bar offering games — Atlanta appears to be a hot market for such spots at the moment.
-Currently, 11 new game bars and restaurants are slated to open in and around Atlanta by the end of 2023.
+Often referred to in marketing circles as “eatertainment” venues — a broad categorical term attempting to define a restaurant or bar offering a variety of games — Atlanta appears to be a hot market for such places right now.

-With this latest assortment of game bars and restaurants opening, it begs the question: is Atlanta finally reaching peak eatertainment?
-Here’s what to know about the new gaming restaurant establishments headed to Atlanta in 2022 and 2023.
+Has Atlanta finally reached peak eatertainment?
+Only time will tell.
+Here’s what to know about the new gaming restaurants and bars headed to Atlanta in 2024.